NyarchLinux/NyarchLinux/CONTRIBUTING.md

 ## Adding new features
 ### Our guidelines
 <b>Before making a suggestion or a pull request, check that it follows at least a good part of these guidelines</b>
-- The ISO should not overcome 3.6GB of size, so avoid suggesting features that highly increase its size
 - (not required) Applications must look coherent in the desktop spin, and coherent to its theme if possible.
 - (not strictly required) If a desktop uses a certain toolkit for its applications, the main pre-installed applications must use that toolkit if possible.
 For example, while the Gnome spin provides Komikku (GTK applications to read manga), KDE spin should provide a QT equivalent if there is.